Top tips for co-parenting after separation

 Be consistent

-When I was thinking about this blog, I asked my ex-husband what his top tip for successful co-parenting would be.
-His reply:
+When I was thinking about this blog, I asked my ex-husband what his top tip for successful co-parenting after separation was.

-Just this morning, we have had a conversation about our younger son’s mobile phone usage.
-We have agreed on a consistent approach across both houses and a joint message that we will both give.
-On fundamental issues of parenting like mobile phones, use of the internet, general acceptable behaviour, we try our best to agree on a strategy.
+Just this morning, we had a conversation about our younger son’s mobile phone usage.
+We’ve agreed on a consistent approach across both houses and a joint message that we will both give.
+On fundamental issues of parenting like mobile phones, internet usage and acceptable behaviours, we try our best to agree on a strategy.

-What if you can’t agree on a strategy, or you have totally different opinions?
+What if you can’t agree on a strategy, or you have totally different approaches to parenting?

-If we can’t agree on a strategy, and we agree to disagree, then I always say to our children that sometimes parents have different viewpoints.
+If we can’t agree on a strategy, and we agree to disagree, then I would say to our children that sometimes parents have different viewpoints.
 This would happen if their Dad and I were still married.
-Sometimes, what might be OK here isn’t OK at Dad’s and vice versa.
-They can cope with different rules, so long as their Dad and I are consistent in our support of each other.
+Sometimes, what might be okay here isn’t okay at Dad’s, and vice versa.
+They can cope with different rules, as long as their Dad and I are consistent in our support of each other.

 Keep the children out of any conflict between you